zoernert/rhajaina_requirements/docs/requirements/design-documents/rhajaina-uiux-design-specifications-2025-06-21.md

 *   **Message Bubbles:** Rounded rectangular containers for messages.
 User messages aligned to the right, AI messages to the left.
 Background colors: User - #007AFF (Blue), AI - #F1F0F0 (Light Gray).
 Text color: #FFFFFF (White) for user messages, #000000 (Black) for AI messages.
 Font: Roboto, 16px.
 *   **Timestamp:** Small text displayed below each message or group of messages.
 Font: Roboto, 12px.
 Color: #8E8E93 (Gray).
 *   **Input Field:** Single-line text input with a placeholder text indicating the expected input.
 Border: 1px solid #C6C6C8 (Light Gray).
 Background color: #FFFFFF (White).
 Font: Roboto, 16px.
 Send button: Icon of a paper airplane.
 Color: #007AFF (Blue).
+*   **File Attachments:** An attachment icon (e.g., a paperclip) will be present in the input field area.
+On click, it will open the native file selector.
+Uploaded files will be displayed as thumbnails or file-type icons within the message bubble, with progress indicators during upload.

+### Themes and Layouts
+*   **Theme Support:** The application will support both light and dark themes.
+A user preference setting will allow users to choose their preferred theme or set it to sync with their system's settings.
+*   **Customizable Layouts:** Users will have options to adjust the chat interface layout, such as changing font sizes or the density of message display.

 ### Navigation and User Flows